gtvj/gtvj.github.io/_posts/2016-10-23-mac-os-x-command-line-essentials.md

 ## General tips

   * Every command has a manual page accessed by typing man followed by the command name (i.e. `man pwd`)
-  * Because the Terminal can show both the commands you&#8217;ve typed and their output, the screen can get a bit cluttered.
+  * Because the Terminal can show both the commands you've typed and their output, the screen can get a bit cluttered.
 At any point you can use the `clear` command to _hide_ the scrollback (your previous commands and their output) or <kbd>cmd + k</kbd> to _clear_ the scroll back.
   * All commands follow a specific structure: command _optionally_ followed by options _optionally_ followed by arguments. i.e. `ls -a Pictures`
   * You can separate commands with a semi-colon

 ## Bringing it all together

-Here&#8217;s a little something which, using the techniques shown above (and one other called xargs, which is probably a bit too much to go into at this point) can save you time every time you sit down to start working.
+Here's a little something which, using the techniques shown above (and one other called xargs, which is probably a bit too much to go into at this point) can save you time every time you sit down to start working.
 By typing

 `echo 'SourceTree.app PhpStorm.app MAMP\ PRO.app' | xargs -t -n1 open -a`

-You&#8217;ll instantly open SourceTree, PhpStorm and Mamp Pro.
-Yes, that&#8217;s a lot to type but you can very easily save an alias for that command as, say, `devgo` which would allow you to open all your development software.
+You'll instantly open SourceTree, PhpStorm and Mamp Pro.
+Yes, that's a lot to type but you can very easily save an alias for that command as, say, `devgo` which would allow you to open all your development software.

 I really hope this post will be useful to others and would be very happy to clarify or help with any of the commands/techniques mentioned.